MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/server-auth-cert.md

 - Test your name in the **Storage account name** field.

 > [!IMPORTANT]
-> The DNS name prefix, for example `GraniteFalls`, should be 3 to 24 characters long, and only use alphanumeric characters.
-Don't use special characters, like a dash (`-`).<!-- SCCMDocs#1080 -->
+> The DNS name prefix should be 3 to 24 characters long, and contain numbers and lowercase letters only.
+Don't use special characters, like a dash (`-`).
+For example: `granitefalls`.<!-- SCCMDocs#1080, MEMDocs#1910 -->

 ## Issue the certificate